Grand Chase: Legacy

 On July 30, 2015, only a few months after the closure of Grand Chase in North America, the South Korean company Eyedentity Games published Grand Chase M, a short-lived mobile port of the game developed by Da Vinci Games, for Android and iOS systems.
 According to the publisher, Grand Chase M hit 2 million downloads 1 week after its release globally.
-However, this version has since been shut down.

 Grand Chase: Dimensional Chaser

 In 2016, KOG Studios announced a mobile game made by itself.
-KOG Studios and Kakao Games released the game Grand Chase for kakao in January 2018.
+KOG Studios and Kakao Games released the game Grand Chase for Kakao in 30 January 2018.
 In July 2018, the game was released internationally and renamed Grand Chase: Dimensional Chaser in Japan and the Philippines.
 A Taiwanese server is later opened to form the Asian server alongside Japan and the Philippines, which is also open to other countries in Southeast Asia.

 On November 23, 2019, a KOG was no longer part of the game's continuity decisions.

 International servers use English, Japanese and Portuguese language voice-overs.

 The game serves as the sequel for the PC game, while introducing new characters and setting.
 The game has different mechanics compared to the original game; The player has to use a team of up to four characters with different classes to run dungeons and defeat monsters and bosses strategically.